 An icon we all remember

-Freddy Mercury is one of those musicians that left such a legacy of great songs in the music business that we still keep talking and hearing about him to this day.
-But despite that most of us remember him as the lead singer of the infamous group called the Queen, his first band he performed in was called the Hectics.
+Freddy Mercury is one of those musicians that left such an impact to the world of music that we still hear and talk about him to this day.
+But despite most of us remembering him as the lead singer of the infamous group called The Queen, the first band he performed in was called The Hectics.

-Born in 1946 in today’s Tanzania, Freddy Mercury’s original name was Farrokh Bulsara as his parents were from Mombai, India.
-As he spent most of his early years studying piano in India he at only the age of 12, established his first school band the Hectics.
-When he was in his 20s, Freddie Mercury moved to London with his family where a decade later he put together the legendary band we remember today as Queen.
+Born in 1946 in today’s Tanzania, Freddy Mercury’s original name was Farrokh Bulsara, as his parents were from Mombai, India.
+He spent most of his early years studying piano in India and at an early the age of 12 established his first school band The Hectics.
+When he was in his 20s, Freddie Mercury moved to London with his family and a decade later put together the legendary band we remember today as Queen.

 The uprise of Queen

-1973 is the year Queen was born and with their first album reached a record amount of people in the UK and USA.
-Freddy composed the legendary “Bohemian Rhapsody” piece that is considered one of the greatest contributions to music of all time.
-The following years the band continued to impress the hearts of millions more with songs like “Crazy Little Thing Called Love” and “Another One Bites the Dust”.
-Of course we cant forget to mention the song called “Under Pressure”, one of the greatest songs of 80s that was a colloberation between Queen and David Bowie.
+The band Queen was born in 1973 and with their first album reached a record amount of popularity in the UK and USA.
+Freddy composed the legendary “Bohemian Rhapsody” piece that is still considered as one of the greatest contributions to music of all time.
+The following years the band continued to impress the hearts of millions more with songs like “Crazy Little Thing Called Love” and “Another One Bites the Dust.”
+We can’t forget to mention the song called “Under Pressure”, one of the greatest hits in the 80’s which was born out of collaboration between Queen and David Bowie.